 Designed for those learners that would like to progress to work within the racing industry, this programme provides learners with an insight into the tack used in racing and how it is cared for.
 The programme includes classroom activities alongside lots of practical work with the ex- racehorses at Greatwood.
 The qualification is valued at 6 credits that are nationally recognised.

 Greatwood is able to offer Functional Maths and English in a contextualised environment.
-Entry level 3 to level 2 initial assessment, diagnostics, and learning resources with qualified tutors to improve essential knowledge in weak areas to enable learners to improve these work related skills and achieve exams in Functional skills at the required level.
+Entry Level to Level 2 initial assessment, diagnostics, and learning resources with qualified tutors to improve essential knowledge in weak areas to enable learners to improve these work related skills and achieve exams in Functional Skills at the required level.